Hollow Nickel Case: Background

 On June 22, 1953, Jimmy Bozart, a fourteen-year-old newspaper boy collecting for the Brooklyn Eagle, at an apartment building at 3403 Foster Avenue in the New York City borough of Brooklyn, was paid with a nickel (U.S. five-cent piece) that felt too light to him.
 When he dropped it on the ground, it popped open, revealing that it contained microfilm.
 The microfilm contained a series of numbers.
 He told the daughter of a New York City Police Department officer, and that officer told a detective who, in two days, told an FBI agent about the strange nickel.

-After agent Louis Hahn of the FBI obtained the nickel and the microfilm, the agency tried to find out where the nickel had come from and what the numbers meant.
+After agent Louis Hahn of the FBI obtained the nickel and the microfilm, the agency tried to find out from where the nickel had come and what the numbers meant.
 The coin had a 1948-dated obverse with the usual copper-nickel composition, but the reverse was minted sometime between October 1942 and the end of 1945, based on the copper-silver alloys used during this period (nickel was needed for the war effort).
 On the microfilm, there were five digits together in each number, 21 sets of five in seven columns and another 20 sets in three columns, making a total of 207 sets of five digits.
 There was no key for the numbers.
 The FBI tried for nearly four years to find the origin of the nickel and the meaning of the numbers.